ZackMurry/docs-hotkey/docs/actions/text.md

 !!! note "Note"
     If the current font does not support the specified weight, it will keep the current font weight.
 <!-- prettier-ignore-end -->

+## Capitalize

+The _capitalize_ action changes the capitalization of the selected text.
+If there is no text selected, it will apply to the current word.

+The configuration options are as follows:

+<div style="margin-bottom: -20px;"></div>

+- uppercase
+- lowercase
+- titlecase (e.g., "I Love Docs Hotkey")